loginom/loginom-help-en-omegat/data/processors/control/condition.md

 ### Step 1.
 Configuration of the Node Ports

-It enables to provide the presence of the required ports.
+It enables to provide availability of the required ports.
 It is possible to set a type, name and caption for each port.
 It will be displayed when hovering a cursor over it.

 * ![Create new port](./../../images/icons/common/toolbar-controls/plus_default.svg) **Add** enables to create a new input port as follows:
    * ![For variables](./../../images/icons/app/node/ports/inputs/variable_hover.svg) **Variables** — for variables.